 Wright, and works frequently with the new music ensemble sfSoundGroup.

 He is the founder and curator of Evolving Door Music, and has lectured and taught

-internationally, including Mills College, Eastman School of Music, Cal Arts,
+internationally, including Mills College, University of California at Berkeley, Eastman School of Music, Institut Intermedia in Prague, Cal Arts,

-the Music Conservatory of Coimbra in Portugal, and Istanbul Teknikal Univeristy.
-He is presently a candidate in advanced standing at the University of
+the Music Conservatory of Coimbra in Portugal, Istanbul Teknikal Univeristy, and many others.
+Mr. Goodheart holds a Ph.D. in music from the University of California at Berkeley.